-We’ve delved into planning the preschool year and breaking things down into monthly lesson plans.
+So far in this planning series we’ve delved into planning the preschool year and breaking things down into monthly lesson plans.
 Now it’s time to jump into the nitty-gritty of weekly plans.
-We have a free preschool lesson plan template you can try, along with step-by-step instructions for making weekly plans.
+As we’ve already mentioned we have a free preschool lesson plan template you can try, along with step-by-step instructions and tips for making weekly plans.

 Weekly Planning with a Free Preschool Lesson Plan Template

 Having a basic template for weekly planning can really help make the whole process easier.
 It enables you to record all the important aspects of the preschool week on one piece of paper.
 This way, there aren’t any nagging questions like, “Am I forgetting something this week?”
 While you may not get to every little aspect during the week, at least the days are mapped out.
 This is always helpful to us, as feeling prepared helps a lot with a teacher’s mindset!

 Step 1 – Choose the Best Template